tcorbettclark/website-src/README.md

 Every build is a clean build.
 No caching as plenty faster enough without complexity penalty or subtle gotchas.

+About half of the code is about logging.

 # TODO - content

 * skills